cavo789/blog/blog/2024/01/26/compare-env-files-cli/index.md

                                 > CACHE_DRIVER = redis
 ```

-The column on the left represent the first file (in our example `.env`) while the column on the right is for the second file (`.env.example`).
+The column on the left represents the first file (in our example `.env`) while the column on the right is for the second file (`.env.example`).

 Last sample: